verbb/formie/docs/guides/submissions-workflows/using-submission-workflow-events.md

 Check `$event->result` on `afterTask` and `afterStage` when you only want to react to successful work.

-## Example: skip dispatch for internal test forms
+## Example: Skip Dispatch for Internal Test Forms

 Use `beforeStage` on `dispatch` when an entire phase should not run.
 Set `$event->isValid = false` to halt the stage before any dispatch task executes — no notifications, integrations, or spam admin emails.